apache/streams-master/src/site/markdown/website.md

 http://streams.incubator.apache.org is a set of interconnected websites generated by the maven site plugin.
-The front page, this page, and most pages linked in the top nav of the site are part of incubator-streams-master.
+The front page, this page, and most pages linked in the top nav of the site are part of incubator-streams-master.  incubator-streams and incubator-streams-examples also contain documentation of specific modules and examples that are part of the project webpage.

 ### Website Content